 Generating good RFPs and building a basic law firm panel

 In-house counsel’s selection of outside lawyers now often includes the use of requests for proposals (RFPs) to search out and find the best firms for the problem at hand or to create a panel of “go-to” law firms.
-Unfortunately, many in-house lawyers aren’t particularly good at this process.
+Unfortunately, many in-house lawyers aren’t particularly good at this process among other essential skills.
 If done right, an RFP process can deliver tremendous value to the legal department and the company.

 Below are some tips on how to create an RFP process for building a panel of firms: